vcon-dev/draft-ietf-vcon-vcon-overview/draft-ietf-vcon-vcon-container.md

 ## Redacted vCon

 This is an example redaction of the vCon in the example [Two Party Call vCon With Externally Referenced Recording](#name-two-party-call-vcon-with-ex).
-Most notible is the [Redacted object](#redacted) which references the lesser redacted version of this vCon.
+Most notable is the [Redacted object](#redacted) which references the lesser redacted version of this vCon.
 In addition the **url** parameter has been redacted from the [Dialog Object](#dialog-object), but the rest of the [Dialog Object](#dialog-object) was left in the redaction.

 ~~~